 - We learned that choosing the right accommodation is important.
 Finding somewhere with a high-speed internet connection and enough space to get work done is crucial.

-- I also learned that one of the biggest challenges of this lifestyle is staying disciplined enough to get work done, even when a beautiful beach is beckoning you from right outside your window.
-I had to become as efficient and disciplined as possible so that I could get things done and enjoy the sunshine.
+- One of the biggest challenges of this lifestyle is staying disciplined.
+Even when a beautiful beach is beckoning you from right outside your window.
+I had to become as efficient as possible so that I could get things done and enjoy the sunshine.

 - Also, we learned that, in order to achieve the right work-life balance, it’s crucial to travel as slowly as possible.
 Our three weeks in Portugal was just barely enough time to enjoy all of the attractions and activities we wanted to see because we had to fit it around our work.

 This is the boring but necessary stuff if you do decide to dive in.
 Before you become location independent, you need to figure out all of the technical details.
 Here are some of the important questions that you need to consider:

 - What travel insurance company is best for the destinations you will be traveling, and does it cover activities you might be doing like surfing or skiing?

 - Do you still need to pay taxes in your home country?